 Animal Adoption Requirements

-Adoption Application: Address Verification & Rental Permission
+Identification, Address Verification & Rental Permission

-Anything with your current name and address will do, such as a driver’s license, checkbook, utility bill or lease.
+Please bring with you a photo id such as a driver’s license or a current passport showing that you are at least 18 years old.
+For address confirmation anything with your current name and address will do, such as a driver’s license, checkbook, utility bill or lease.

-Adoption Application: Animal Stray Period
+Animal Stray Period

 In some cases in-home visits may be required and/or other requirements may be necessary prior to adoption.